yafp/apparat_launcher/README.md

 ==========

 ## About
-apparat is a python based application launcher for linux
+apparat is an application launcher for linux

 ## Requirements